menpo/menpo.github.io/menpofit/aam.md

     # append to list
     training_images.append(img)
 ```
+Note that we labeled the images using `face_ibug_68_to_face_ibug_68_trimesh`, in order to
+get a manually defined `TriMesh` for the Piecewise Affine Warp.
+However, this is not necessary and it only applies
-and visualize them using an interactive widget:
+for `HolisticAAM`.
+We can visualize the images using an interactive widget as:
 ```python
 %matplotlib inline
 from menpowidgets import visualize_images